stryker-mutator/stryker-js/packages/stryker-vue-mutator/README.md

 ## Additional required plugin

 The `Vue Mutator` is not capable of mutating code.
 It is only capable of parsing Vue code in such a way that it's understood by other mutators.
 This means that the `Vue Mutator` will require an additional stryker plugin to work.

 All files that you want to mutate will be passed to the underlying mutator.
+With the correct configuration, this plugin supports mutating single-file components with a `.vue` extension as well as regular code in `.js`, `.jsx`, `.ts` and `.tsx` files.

 If you write TypeScript code please install this package:
 ```bash